cherifb16/worksample/2_fleshed_out_headline.md

 ![heroku example](images/heroku.PNG)
 One of the reasons Heroku is easy for people to use is that it relies on a widely used revision control system—that is, a way of managing the program code for your app—called Git.
-If you’re not already familiar with Git, you might want to review ReadWrite’s [check this out](https://readwrite.com/2013/09/30/understanding-github-a-journey-for-beginners-part-1/)
+If you’re not already familiar with Git, you might want to review  [learn more about git/github](https://readwrite.com/2013/09/30/understanding-github-a-journey-for-beginners-part-1/)

 In fact, you can’t deploy an app on Heroku unless you are using Git to manage your app clode.
 The “push” command, “Heroku push master,” is what you input on the command line to send the app from your repository to the cloud.
 That’s why Heroku is considered a “one click” deploy.